risk-first/website/practices/Estimates.md

 > "OK," said Carl.
 "But I'm really concerned we have huge [Feature Fit Risk](Feature-Risk#feature-fit-risk).
 The task of understanding the requirements and doing the design is massive."

 > "Well, in my head it's actually pretty simple, " said Bill.
 "Maybe I don't have the full picture, or maybe your idea of what to build is more complex than I think it needs to be.
 That's a massive risk right there and I think we should try and mitigate it right now before things progress.
-Maybe I'll need to go back to the board if it's worse than I think.
+Maybe I'll need to go back to the board if it's worse than I think. "

 ![Identifying The Action](images/generated/practices/estimates/bill2.png)

-#### Talk About Dates, And What's Needed For Them
+#### Talk About The Future, And What Would be Most Worrying About it

 The Bill/Carl problem is somewhat trivial (not to mention likely fictional).
 How about one from real life?
 On a project I was working on in November some years ago, we had two pieces of functionality we needed: Bulk Uploads and Spock Integration.
 (It doesn't really matter what these are).
 The bulk uploads would be useful _now_.
 But, the Spock Integration wasn't due until January.
 In the Spock estimation meeting I wrote the following note: